Center For Science, Technology, Engineering, and Mathematics

 Computer Algorithms

 Presents techniques for designing, analyzing, and implementing computer algorithms.
-Students will gain a solid understanding of algorithmic problem-solving and be exposed to a variety of classical algorithms used in numerous applications.
+Students gain a solid understanding of algorithmic problem-solving and be exposed to a variety of classical algorithms used in numerous applications.

 Prerequisites: Data structures and scalability